infoatgodreams/GoDreams-Repository/Volume 1/Daily Log/Navneeths Log.md

 ## Residual impacts of institutionalization post adoption

 - [The Impact of Institutionalization on Child Development_Kim Mclean](Volume%201/Reference%20Reading/Research%20Papers/Global/The%20Impact%20of%20Institutionalization%20on%20Child%20Development_Kim%20Mclean.md)
 	- There are several tools that can be used to measure children's IQ, developmental progress and behavior progress.
-[R-DPDQ](R-DPDQ) [CBCL](CBCL) [Home Observation for Measurement of the Environment](Home%20Observation%20for%20Measurement%20of%20the%20Environment) [SB4](SB4)
+[R-DPDQ](R-DPDQ) [CBCL](CBCL) [Home Observation for Measurement of the Environment](Home%20Observation%20for%20Measurement%20of%20the%20Environment) [SB4](SB4).
+I have classified these as [Assessment Tools](Assessment%20Tools), go there for the full list.
-	- There are also behaviors that children exhibit during interactions that can be observed and tied back to inputs
+	- There are also behaviors that children exhibit during interactions that can be observed and tied back to inputs.
+I have classified these as [Observed behaviors as assessments](Observed%20behaviors%20as%20assessments)
 		- For Example, children not being able to refuse food likely means that they have not felt satiated often enough and food shortages might be seen in the CCI
 		- Repeated motions of the hands, head or feet such as rocking or twitches can be seen as stereotypical behaviors and could be a form of self stimulation, tied back possibly and debatably to :
 			- Lack of physical activity